 - Microplastic catchers, such as a Guppyfriend bag, Cora ball, or microfiber filter

-Luckily, Made Trade has ethically-made storage options that will make you excited about shopping your current closet.
+Luckily, we have some ethically made storage options that will keep you excited about shopping your current closet.

 Whether a garment has become worn out or outgrown, most clothes will reach a point where they are no longer useful to us.
 If a garment is simply no longer relevant for your lifestyle or does not fit properly, consider swapping rather than donating.
 Doing so gives the piece another life while minimizing the risk of the garment ending up in a landfill or disrupting an emerging economy.
 Clothes in severe disrepair can be recycled through a program such as the one offered by For Days or Retold or turned into a different household item, such as a reusable rag or napkin set.

-One of the easiest ways to make clothing last is to invest in fewer, quality products from the outset.
-Planned obsolescence — the process of intentionally designing a product to break down quickly in order to encourage frequent buying — is a core pillar of many fast fashion models that is both environmentally and financially exploitative.
-Even if they are more expensive, sustainable products that pass the 30 wears rule to cut down on waste and ultimately have a lower cost-per-wear than their fast-fashion peers.
-Treating clothing purchases as investments is a mindset that can also help you see the clothing that you own as more valuable and, thus, increase your motivation to treat your closet with care.
+One of the easiest ways to make clothing last is to invest in fewer, higher-quality products from the outset.
+Planned obsolescence — the process of intentionally designing a product to break down quickly in order to encourage frequent buying — is a core pillar of many fast-fashion models that is both environmentally and financially exploitative.
+Even if they are more expensive, sustainable products that pass the 30 wears rule cut down on waste and ultimately have a lower cost-per-wear than their fast-fashion peers.
+Treating clothing purchases as investments is a mindset that can also help you see the clothing that you own as more valuable and increase your motivation to treat your closet with care.

-Whether you are applying these principles to garments, shoes, or other ethical products, “Invest in quality.
+Whether you are applying these principles to garments, shoes, or other ethical products: “Invest in quality.
 Not too many.
-Mostly plants” is a strong North Star to guide your sustainable actions and attitudes.
-Even before then, the case for longevity challenges all sustainability advocates to recognize that, while we cannot shop our way out of the climate crisis, there is hope that we can care our way to a better and more sustainable future.
+Mostly plants.”
+The case for longevity challenges all sustainability advocates to recognize that, while we cannot shop our way out of the climate crisis, there is hope that we can care our way to a better and more sustainable future.